flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 - Partial implementation of descent guidance.
 - Ability to enter winds for climb, cruise, and descent.

+### Planned Implementations

+These features are not yet available but will be implemented at a later time.

+- Time constraints, RTA
+- Flight plan B
+- Constant Mach segments
+- Vertical guidance for RNAV approaches

 ## Known Issues

 - LNAV does not use VNAV speed predictions yet.
 This means that an approach path will not be forecasted properly.
 Furthermore, the T/D (Top of Descent) could be misplaced, since the system expects more track miles.